ludo1026/springboot-yeoman/README.md

 SpringBoot &amp; Yeoman

 * yo : yeoman project for front pages
-  * Gruntfile.js : copy the "serve" build task to a new task named "dev" wich does not contain "server:livereload" in its subtasks list
+  * Gruntfile.js : copy the "serve" build task to a new task named "dev" which does not contain "server:livereload" in its subtasks list
 * pom.xml : maven pom
   * dev : use grunt independently to generate frontal pages
   * prod : use grunt from maven to generate frontal page which will be include in the final packaging